 Yaki Soba – The dish of stir fried chicken and prawns with noodles.
 They use soba noodles at Wagamama but ramen noodles can also be used.
 I didn’t enjoy this dish, it was OK but it just wasn’t great.
 I believe it was missing something as it did not taste as it does at the restaurant.

 Teriyaki Chicken Stir Fry – A dish just as it sounds and I didn’t enjoy this either, it just didn’t taste good.
 It just tasted of soy sauce.
 When you think of Wagamama it is always so flavoursome and full of different ingredients.
 Even though this dish had many ingredients the soy overpowered everything.
 Are there milder soy sauces that you can use?

-If you are still looking for an Asian cookbook check out my Itsu cookbook review next week.
+Buy the book *here and if you are interested in learning about more Asian cookbooks check out my Itsu cookbook review next week.